 Disclaimer: This article is written to expose operators to some potentially new ideas about diving board safety.
 Every situation and installation is unique and in no way is this information to be interpreted as a complete safety plan for your unique situation.

 Diving boards are a fun and entertaining attraction at a pool.
 Kids love them, athletes compete on them, and risk managers hate them.
 Sadly, many of the 3-meter diving boards around the country have been "risk-managed" out of facilities.
 Several aquatic consultants have presented data at trade shows that indicate that the risk involved with 3m boards was overstated and exaggerated, and that 3m boards were no more dangerous than 1m boards.
-Regardless of board height, most industry professionals agree that like any pool amenity, there is some additional risk when a diving board is made available to customer.
+Regardless of board height, many industry professionals agree that like any pool amenity, there is some additional risk when a diving board is made available to customer.
 The good news?
 Much of the risk can be managed through 1) a strong maintenance program, 2) a good set of diving board rules, and 3) skilled lifeguards.

 1) Diving Board Maintenance

 We will discuss a normal weekly maintenance plan for Duraflex diving boards.
 Duraflex boards are the industry standard for competition and found in the vast majority of facilities across the world.
-There are other "recreational" boards of course and much of this may apply to those as well.
+There are other "recreational" boards of course and some of this may apply to those as well.

 Weekly Maintenance Plan